thesofproject/sof-bin/HOWTO-new-release.md

   are resolved and no `*.ri` firmware file is missing.
 Git commit the Intel signed binaries.

+- If the `intel-signed/*.ri` files came with some corresponding `*.ldc` dictionary files, do not add the corresponding `*.ldc` files to the release because they should be exact duplicates of the community `*.ldc` files.
+Instead, make sure they are actually the same; it's a useful check.
+You can use something like this (or any preferred comparison tool)

+      for i in *.ldc; do diff -s $i intel-signed-release/$i; done

 - For pure shell completion convenience, add and commit an empty file, for example: